open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 #### Consistent probability sampler

-A consistent probability sampler is a Sampler that supports independent sampling decisions at each span in a trace while maintaining that traces will be complete with probability equal to the minimum sampling probability across the trace.
+A consistent probability sampler is a Sampler that supports independent sampling decisions at each span in a trace while maintaining that traces will be complete with a certain minimum probability across the trace.

 Consistent probability sampling requires that for any span in a given trace, if a Sampler with lesser sampling probability selects the span for sampling, then the span would also be selected by a Sampler configured with greater sampling probability.

 #### Always-on sampler